 Since tests for the diagnosis of GHD are imperfect, only those persons at increased risk for GHD should undergo testing.
-Such individuals are those with known pituitary or parapituitary mass lesions, CNS irradiation, coexisting deficiency of other pituitary hormones, history of head trauma, and children with short stature.
+Such individuals are those with known pituitary or parapituitary mass lesions, CNS irradiation, coexisting deficiency of other pituitary hormones, history of head trauma, and children with poor growth.
 Nonspecific symptoms such as fatigue or weight gain in patients without the above risk factors should not be considered sufficient reason to test for GHD and may lead to false-positive results.
 The decision to perform testing for GHD may also be influenced by whether the patient is ultimately a candidate for GH replacement.

 Since GH is secreted in brief pulses, mostly during sleep, and because persons with normal GH secretion may have very low levels between these pulses on random measurements, determination of unstimulated serum GH levels is usually not helpful in diagnosing GH deficiency.
 Many of the effects of GH are mediated by IGF-I and due to its long half-life in the circulation, IGF-I levels are of some utility in the diagnosis of GHD.
 However, it must be kept in mind that IGF-I levels may be low for reasons other than GHD, such as malnutrition or liver disease.